Ernst-Heinrich Schmauser: Early life

 Schmauser trained at the Military Academy in Hanover, was commissioned a Leutnant and fought in the First World War.
 He was engaged in combat on the western front with the 133rd and 183rd Infantry Regiments.
 He was promoted to Oberleutnant and served as a company commander.
 He was wounded three times in battle, including being gassed.
 He was decorated on multiple occasions, receiving the Iron Cross, 1st and 2nd class, the Silver Wound Badge, and the Knight's Cross of the Order of Albert (Second Class) with Swords.
 On 9 November 1915, he received the Knight's Cross of the Military-St. Heinrich's Order.
 Following Schmauser's demobilization in February 1919, he was promoted to Hauptmann and given permission to continue wearing the uniform of the 133rd Infantry Regiment.

 From 1919 to 1933, Schmauser worked in banking as a cashier in Zwickau.
 It was a temporary career path which he considered beneath his social standing.
 He married in 1921, and had two children by his wife.
-Schmauser joined the early Nazi Party in 1921, and was head of the Sturmabteilung (SA) in Zwickau.
+Schmauser joined the Nazi Party in 1921, and was head of the Sturmabteilung (SA) in Zwickau.
 When the Party and SA were banned in the wake of the Beer Hall Putsch in November 1924, he joined the right-wing conservative voting alliance known as the Völkisch-Social Bloc.
 He was sporadically active on the political scene as were many other former military officers in the wake of the collapsing Weimar economy.

 Nazi Party membership and political career

-In early March 1930, Schmauser rejoined the Nazi Party (Party membership number: 215,704).
+On 1 March 1930, Schmauser rejoined the Nazi Party (Party membership number: 215,704).
 As an early Party member, he would later be awarded the Golden Party Badge.
-He also rejoined the SA at that time.
+He also rejoined the SA at that time as an SA-Sturmführer with Sturm 10 in Zwickau.

-In the Reichstag elections of July 1932, Schmauser was elected as a Nazi deputy from electoral constituency 20, Leipzig.
-However, in the election of November 1932, he lost his mandate.
-A year later, in November 1933, Schmauser returned as a deputy and served until his death in February 1945.
-He represented constituency 24, Upper Bavaria-Swabia (November 1933 to February 1936), and then constituency 26, Franken (March 1936 to February 1945).
+In the Reichstag elections of July 1932, Schmauser was elected as a Nazi deputy from electoral constituency 29, Leipzig, but in the election of November 1932 he lost his mandate.
+At the November 1933 election, Schmauser returned as a deputy for constituency 24, Upper Bavaria–Swabia, and at the March 1936 election switched to constituency 26, Franconia, retaining this seat until his death.